Tony King (EastEnders): Storylines

 Patsy Palmer plays Bianca, Tony's partner and the adoptive mother of his victim Whitney Dean.

-After being released from prison for assaulting a teenage boy who propositioned Whitney Dean (Shona McGarty), Tony joins his partner Bianca Butcher (Patsy Palmer) and her family in Walford, including her son Morgan Jackson-King, whom he has adopted.
+After being released from prison for assaulting a teenage boy who propositioned Whitney Dean (Shona McGarty), Tony joins his partner Bianca Jackson (Patsy Palmer) and her family in Walford, including her son Morgan Jackson-King, whom he has adopted.
 It is revealed that he is a predatory hebephile who has been grooming and sexually abusing Whitney, Bianca's adopted daughter, since she was 12.
 He immediately resumes his sexual relationship with Whitney, despite his displeasure at her more adult appearance, insisting she remove her make-up and jewellery.
 When Whitney gets a role in the school play, Tony is angry about having less time with her, becoming jealous of her co-star Peter Beale (Thomas Law).
 Tony deceives Whitney into believing they will run away and start a new life together when she turns sixteen.
 Whitney gives him money she has been keeping for his return, which he gives Bianca as a deposit for a flat.
 Tony assaults Peter as a result of his growing jealousy, and is nearly reported to the police by Peter's sister Lucy Beale (Melissa Suffield).
 Whitney convinces Lucy not to go to the police, but not before Lucy tells Bianca what happened.
 When Bianca angrily tells Tony that Whitney is not a child anymore, he realizes he is no longer attracted to her.

-Tony begins grooming fourteen-year-old Lauren Branning, supporting her when her mother Tanya Branning (Jo Joyner) is arrested for the attempted murder of her father.
+Tony begins grooming Bianca's fourteen-year-old cousin Lauren Branning (Madeline Duggan), supporting her when her mother Tanya Branning (Jo Joyner) is arrested for the attempted murder of her father.
 He plans to take her to a concert, but Lauren's father Max Branning (Jake Wood) uncovers her hidden clothes and refuses her permission to attend.
 When Whitney's sixteenth birthday arrives, she books flights so they can run away together.
 Attempting to foil her plan, Tony steals her passport but it is found and returned.
 On her birthday, Whitney tells Bianca about her relationship with Tony, believing that they are going to leave together.
 Horrified, Bianca calls the police, and Tony is arrested.
 He is later released on bail and visits their home in an attempt to convince Whitney not to give a statement to the police.
-He is attacked by Bianca's ex-husband Ricky (Sid Owen) and re-arrested for breaking his bail conditions.
+He is attacked by Bianca's ex-husband Ricky Butcher (Sid Owen) and re-arrested for breaking his bail conditions.